mikaelabrough/mikaelabrough.github.io/_posts/2024-03-05-helloworld.md

 >*Recent years have seen sociological and anthropological interventions in the mathematical domain of cryptography.
 A major concern of cryptography is secure messaging, which involves end-to-end encrypted communication between groups  and individuals for anti-surveillance privacy purposes (e.g. WhatsApp, Signal).
 Despite its positivist foundations and often adversarial abstractions, some scholars are recognising the existence of value-driven decision making in cryptographic messaging design, prompting interventions from the social sciences.
 This article reviews recent anthropological, sociological and socio-technical contributions to the field of secure messaging, particularly as they relate to ideas of risk and are articulated by people rather than institutions.
 I will highlight and analyse efforts to understand how risk intersects with practices and perceptions of secure messaging, as articulated through work with communities of people who rely on them.
 Through this analysis, I will review and critique some of the assumptions made by scholars in this interdisciplinary field in terms of priorities, epistemology and morality - drawing attention to the different ways of 'seeing surveillance' that can potentially inhibit meaningful knowledge exchange.*

 While this article started out as a literature review, the current form is more of a critical review.
 I will be presenting this paper again in a few months at another venue.
-The main issues that I have with this binary (as articulated in the paper by interweaving conventional review with a look at scholarly morality/epistemology) are as follows:
+The simply-stated issues that I have with this binary (as articulated in the paper by interweaving conventional review with a look at scholarly morality/epistemology) are as follows:

 **Ascription** Many studies that distinguish between high-risk and low-risk people ascribe these labels to the communities they study.
 The binary is an academic construct that does not tell us much about how people navigate and negotiate risk in relation to their digital security.
 While there are many academic articles I could cite to support this, the easiest way is to speak from experience.
 If you interview someone who engages in what outsiders would call *risky activities* or lives in a so-called *risky political climate*, it is rare that they will frame their life in these terms.
 For most people, what seems risky to somebody else is likely normal to them.
 It seems pendantic to write this way, but alas.